desk-framework/desk/docs/content/en/docs/topics/logging-i18n/text-formatting.md

 ## Overview {#overview}

-Text formatting is a core concept in Desk, that's tightly integrated into many parts of the framework.
+Text formatting is a core concept in Desk, that's tightly integrated with many other parts of the framework.

 **Why?** — Once an application grows in complexity, it becomes difficult to add features such as translation (including pluralization), internationalization (e.g. number formatting), and structured logging in a consistent way.
 Using the framework's core features from the start can help to avoid these issues.